sentubiswas013/Javascript/code/question-08-angular.md

 The **`ng-content`** directive is used in Angular to implement **content projection**.
 It allows the embedding of external content into the component's template.
 This directive is primarily used in **component-based reusable UI components** (such as modal dialogs, tabs, or cards) where you want to allow users to pass content into the component's template.

-- **Content Projection** lets you design a component in such a way that the content inside the component is provided by its parent.
+#### `ng-content`:
+- **Purpose**: It is used for **content projection** in Angular.
+It allows you to insert content from a parent component into a child component's template.
+- **Example**: You can use it to pass HTML from a parent component to a child component, and display it in a specific place inside the child.

 Example: